Mack Bolan Theme,

 MACK BOLAN'S WAR AGAINST THE MAFIA

-It was 1968, a time in America of civil unrest, love and flower power, psychedelic streets of Height Ashbury and Berkeley, the horrors of the Vietnam War, and the iniquities of the Mafia, when Mack Bolan, the Executioner was conceived in the mind of Don Pendleton.
+It was 1968, a time in America of civil unrest, love and flower power, psychedelic streets of Haight Ashbury and Berkeley, the horrors of the Vietnam War, and the iniquities of the Mafia, when Mack Bolan, the Executioner was conceived in the mind of Don Pendleton.

 At the height of the Executioner success, many publishers and writers attempted to ride on the coattails of Don's success.
 Some succeeded.
 Others did not.
 In many of those books, what appeared to be missing were the elements that Don had so skillfully crafted with his presentation of his fictional hero.